-Here is an easy White Bean Tuna Salad with Artichoke Hearts recipe, that requires mostly pantry items.
-It’s quick, delicious, nutritious and filling.
+Here is an easy Cannellini Bean Salad with Tuna and Artichoke Hearts recipe that requires mostly pantry items.
+It's quick, delicious, nutritious, and filling.

 I look outside, I listen.
 I see nothing but blooms and green, I hear the symphony of birds, unburdened by our human troubles.
 Nature, being nature.
 A diversion most welcome.
 It's bitter-sweet really, this time of year...this time, this year.
 The time of year itself is nothing but rebirth, freshness, renewal, but the uncertainty of our seemingly predictable life, palpable.

 Maneuvering through these days is a challenge, to say the least.
 There is a certain undoing and relearning taking place in all of us.
 Little did I know that something as basic as going to the market one, two, or more times a day would be something in the distant past.
 A luxury, which I can no longer afford without putting myself or others at risk.

 We've had to adjust and recalibrate our actions because we care about one another, about people we've never met and will never meet.
 Perhaps that itself shows human strength.
 All of that is to say that we've had to simplify and reorient in order to make space for the discomfort.

 And since making my own adjustments as a cook, I've had to rethink some recipes and plan ahead more than usual.
 This involves keeping things healthy but using more shelf-stable items and getting creative.